Chirag-ahir/Full-Stack-Development-INT-Q/README.md

 What is Difference between Interpreter and Compiler ?<br>
 Interpreter translates just one statement of the program at a time into machine code line by line while Compiler scans the entire program and translates the whole of it into machine code at once.

+What are Header Files ? <br>
+Header files are the collection of predefined classes and functions.

 What is HTML?<br>
 HTML stands for Hypertext Markup Language, where hypertext is the ability to turn a piece of text into a hyperlink that HTML makes it so that viewer can visit any document.